nus-cs2103-AY2425S1/ip/docs/README.md

 ## Add Deadlines:`deadline`
 Adds a task with deadline.
-Format: `deadline DESCRIPTION by/ yyyy-MM-dd`
+Format: `deadline DESCRIPTION by /yyyy-MM-dd`

 Example: `deadline borrow book by/ 2020-09-12`